-Hostile Environment: includes any situation in which there is harassing conduct that is sufficiently severe, pervasive and objectively offensive that it alters the conditions of employment or limits, interferes with or denies educational benefits or opportunities, from both a subjective (the alleged victim’s) and an objective (reasonable person’s) viewpoint.
+Hostile Environment: Any situation in which there is harassing conduct that is sufficiently severe, pervasive and objectively offensive that it alters the conditions of employment or limits, interferes with or denies educational benefits or opportunities, from both a subjective (the alleged victim’s) and an objective (reasonable person’s) viewpoint.

-Intimidation: defined as implied threats or acts that cause an unreasonable fear of harm in another.
+Intimidation: Implied threats or acts that cause an unreasonable fear of harm in another.

-Non-consensual sexual contact: is any intentional sexual touching, however slight, with any object, by a man or a woman upon a man or a woman that is without consent and/or by force.
+Non-consensual sexual contact: Any intentional sexual touching, however slight, with any object, that is without consent and/or by force.

-Non-consensual sexual intercourse: is any sexual intercourse however slight, with any object, by a man or woman upon a man or a woman that is without consent and/or by force.
+Non-consensual sexual intercourse: Any sexual intercourse however slight, with any object, which is without consent and/or by force.

-Quid Pro Quo: 1) unwelcome sexual advances, requests for sexual favors or other verbal or physical conduct of a sexual nature; and 2) submission to or rejection of such conduct results in adverse educational or employment action.
+Quid Pro Quo: Unwelcome sexual advances, requests for sexual favors or other verbal or physical conduct of a sexual nature when submission to or rejection of such conduct results in adverse educational or employment action.

 Retaliatory Harassment: Intentional action taken by an accused individual or allied third party, absent legitimate non-discriminatory purposes, that harms an individual as reprisal for filing or participating in a civil rights grievance proceeding.

-Sexual Exploitation: Occurs when a person takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
+Sexual Exploitation: When a person takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.